-The Amateur Radio Voice of the National WWI Museum
+The Amateur Radio Voice of the National WWI Museum and Memorial

-These results mean that our mission of raising awareness of the Great War centennial, furthering the National World War I Museum’s mission of teaching the history and lessons of the war, and providing a positive image of and expanding the awareness of Amateur Radio is being achieved.
-None of this would be possible without the fraternity of amateur radio operators the world over and particularly those in the Kansas City region.
-We owe the success of WW1USA to you.
+We are proud to support the mission of the National WWI Museum and Memorial, raising awareness of the Great War and its continuing effects today.
+We work to provide a positive image both for the Museum and for Amateur Radio through our activities.
+None of this would be possible without support from the fraternity of amateur radio operators the world over, and particularly those in the Kansas City area.
+The success of WW1USA is a credit to their contributions.